Details for problem "Inverse proportionality - complete table"

-Level 2: Argument x1 and value y1 plus others are given as necessary so that values have to be derived in a way that the table can be filled from from top to bottom down the table rows.
+- Argument x1 and value y1 plus others are given as necessary so that values have to be derived in a way that the table can be filled from top to bottom down the table rows.

-Level 3: Argument x1, value y1 are provided togther with x3 on the left or value y3 on the right, so value will have to be derived in a bottom to top way too.
+- Argument x1, value y1 are provided together with x3 on the left or value y3 on the right, so value will have to be derived in a bottom to top way too.

 The number of problems is selectable.
 The first problem may be presented as a sample problem, showing the complete table with all values.
 A number range can be chosen for the numbers appearing in the table.

 Topics: Arithmetic Elementary arithmetic Units Written form

 Free worksheets and solution sheets with answers for download

 Download free printable worksheets for this math problem here.
 The worksheet contains the problems only, the solution sheet includes the answers.
 Just click on the respective link.